 All North Carolina real estate licenses expire on June 30 of each year.
-To maintain a current license, a licensee must pay the annual license renewal fee between May 15 and June 30.
+To maintain a current license, a licensee must pay the annual license renewal fee between May 15 and June 30, even if they have not taken their CE courses.

-If a licensee fails to properly renew by the June 30 deadline, the license expires.
+If a licensee fails to properly renew by June 30 deadline, the license expires.
 It is unlawful to engage in brokerage activities without an active license.
 An individual must apply for Reinstatement to regain a current license.